 Cold Aston is fairly easy to reach, as long as you are travelling by car.
 The village is a short drive from the A40 and the A429 Fosse Way, and around 45 minutes away from Oxford.

 The final part of the drive takes you down some smaller country roads, which do get quite narrow at times.
 If you’re not used to driving on narrow country lanes, be sure to take care on this section of your journey.

-Mark and I arrived at the Plough Inn around lunchtime, and spent the afternoon relaxing in the pub and in our cosy room.
+I arrived at the Plough Inn around lunchtime, and spent the afternoon relaxing in the pub and in the cosy bedroom.

 Later that evening when we headed back into the pub for dinner, candles dotted around the place made it feel even more warm and inviting.
 The table settings were simple and classic, with willow catkins and sprigs of eucalyptus on each table.

 We were visiting on Friday evening, and the inn was fully booked out.
 The clientele was a real mix of people staying at the inn, locals popping in for dinner, and a large group celebrating a special occasion.

 The staff did a great job of attending to everyone’s needs, and there was a fantastic atmosphere.

 We were shown to our table in a cosy corner of the pub, and ordered a couple of pints of lager from local craft brewers, the Cotswold Brew Co.

 Thomas Hughes makes a point of sourcing excellent local suppliers, and this is a great example of that.
 The brewery is based just a couple of miles away in Bourton-on-the-Water.
 They’ve been brewing for over 15 years and specialise in modern German style lagers.
 You can even book onto brewery tours and tasting sessions!